accidental-green/validator-install/README.md

 # Ethereum Validator Install
 Install and configure an Ethereum Validator (mainnet/testnet) in a few clicks, as opposed to hours normally spent on manual configuration.

-Now updated to include multiple clients (geth, besu, nethermind, teku, nimbus, lighthouse, prysm)
+Includes support for multiple clients (geth, besu, nethermind, teku, nimbus, lighthouse, prysm)

 Simple Python script that simplifies and automates the installation and configuration of the Ethereum validator node.